i2w/fast_submission_protection/README.md

 # TimedSpamRejection

-Rails plugin that facilitates rejecting spam based on how long the form submission took.
+ActionController plugin that facilitates rejecting spam based on how long the form submission took.

 This plugin was developed by [Ian White](http://github.com/ianwhite) and [Nicholas Rutherford](http://github.com/nruth) while working at [Distinctive Doors](http://distinctivedoors.co.uk) who have kindly agreed to release under the MIT-LICENSE.